Mike-Gough/mike-gough.github.io/Content/basics/Facade.md

 In this example all the facade does is transalte the coarse-grained methods it exposes into the underlying fine-grained methods in the Customer object.

+## Related Patterns
+The *Facade* pattern can be used to mitigate some of the disadvantages of the *canonical data model* pattern.
+It does so by defining simplified interfaces that don't expose canonical models.
+It acts as a translator which means any changes to the underlying canonical model won’t directly impact the interfaces exposed or their consumers.
+This can be a great benefit when changes to the canonical model occur frequently or are not in your control.

+One drawback of the *Facade* pattern in this regard is that can lead to an increased maintenance burden.
+It is not always practical to wrap and translate the whole canonical model as well as all of an applications underlying dependancies or third party libraries.
+This is because there is both an upfront cost for wrapping these components as well as a maintenance cost for managing changes for the transformation and integration logic over time.

 ## Summary
 Facades are a design pattern that can be used to simplify access to our code, by pre-defining a *limited* set of behaviours that can be called by a consumer.

 That's a key part though, because Facades are only realy useful when the underlying code is complex, has many moving parts is difficult to understand or use.
-It often comes at the expense of limiting the features and flexibility available to consumers.
+It often comes at the expense of limiting the features and flexibility available to consumers due to the maintenance cost of wrapping the underlying components.